MYC-3/reading-notes/coderscomputer.md

-# Reading Notes for The Coder's Computer
+# Reading 2 - The Coder's Computer

 ## About Text Editors